 It makes more sense now.
 Here is a kirby for you, Nelson.

-Permalink Reply by Nathan Palo on June 1, 2011 at 9:31pm My understanding is that it is a reaction that makes us more inclined to protect our young, and also not kill them ourselves.
+My understanding is that it is a reaction that makes us more inclined to protect our young, and also not kill them ourselves.
 I am told that reproducing is a painful and difficult process, and at many times the parents become quite frustrated.
 A species that thinks its babies are just too damn adorable to kill is a species that doesn't annihilate itself due to infanticide.

 We find other animals cute by virtue of their similarity, partially do to coincidence, partially do to shared genes.
 We do share a significant amount of our genes with other animals.
 Particularly those closely related to us.
 Baby humans are the cutest thing to us.
 Followed by baby apes in general, then baby primates, then mammals, etc. The farther removed something is, the less cute we find it.
 Fish aren't particularly cute, but we still manage to slap a face on them and make a children's movie out of it.
 I have yet to hear of someone who thinks a baby bacteria is cute though.

-Posted by Cathy Cooper on May 17, 2013 at 10:00am 3 Comments 0 Likes
+Posted by ETRON on September 6, 2019 at 12:44pm 0 Comments 0 Likes

-© 2013 Created by Morgan Matthew.
+© 2021 Created by Rebel.